-In Oregon we have seen similar numbers - springbig found that dispensary partners have experienced a 40% increase in both total spend and visits and a staggering 86% increase in loyalty reward redemptions compared to their performance before the pandemic.
-One of things that has greatly helped Oregon retailers stay on track during the pandemic delivery, which Oregon luckily still allows to continue during the pandemic.
-Oregon retailers have also been able to leverage text message marketing to encourage online orders and loyalty redemptions though Jane and Dutchie - just like Washington.
+In Oregon we have seen similar numbers – springbig found that dispensary partners have experienced a 40% increase in both total spend and visits and a staggering 86% increase in loyalty reward redemptions compared to their performance before the pandemic.
+One of the things that have greatly helped Oregon retailers stay on track during the pandemic delivery, which Oregon luckily still allows to continue during the pandemic.
+Oregon retailers have also been able to leverage text message marketing to encourage online orders and loyalty redemptions through Jane and Dutchie – just like Washington.

 Clearly, leveraging the benefits that loyalty programs provide has been key to the success of both Oregon and Washington dispensaries.
 Want to see what springbig’s cannabis marketing platform can do for your dispensary?
 Click here.